yeahml/yeahml/documentation_helper/configuration_files/hidden_config.md

-# Architecture Options
+# Hidden Layer Architecture Options

-The architecture configuration file will contain the configuration information for how the hidden layers in the model described by the main `model_config.yaml` yaml file should be constructed.
+The hidden configuration file will contain the configuration information for how the hidden layers in the model described by the main `model_config.yaml` yaml file should be constructed.
 An example configuration file can be found [here](./examples/architecture.yaml).

 ## Overview